Rose Cabat: Post WWII

 After the war, Rose continued to make craft ceramics such as wind bells, animal shapes and other commodity pieces to help support the family, while Erni worked in Tucson as a graphic artist and in advertising.
 Erni wrote several children's books.
 They became friends with local artists, and helped to start the Art Center, the forerunner of the Tucson Museum of Art.
 The Cabats had two more children, Mike and June.

-In 1956, the Cabats took a glaze calculation class at the University of Hawaii and began the development of glaze formulas which were later applied to the "feelie" forms that become Rose Cabat's signature pieces.
+In 1956, the Cabats took a glaze calculation class at the University of Hawaiʻi and began the development of glaze formulas which were later applied to the "feelie" forms that become Rose Cabat's signature pieces.
 In about 1960, Rose hit upon the basic form of the vessel which would become the foundation of the "feelies".
 She created a pot with a delicate closed neck, which could not hold even a single slender stem or stalk.
 She stated, "A vase can hold weeds or flowers, but can't it just be a spot of beauty?"

 By 1966, Rose Cabat was beginning to be recognized as a craft artist, with the exhibition at the Los Angeles County Museum, Craftsmen USA, where she exhibited a casserole.
 In 1973, her feelies were exhibited in Everyday Life in Early America as contemporary counterparts to pioneering American craftspeople.
 The Tucson Art Museum loaned one of Rose Cabat's blue-green Feelies to the Mansion of the Vice President, Walter Mondale at the time, to be displayed in the living room along with other works of art.

 Rose and Erni continued to produce ceramics, including feelies and bowls with their signature glazes.
 While Rose and Erni collaborated on the feelies and other ceramic forms, Erni ran his ad agency in Tucson until the age of 62 when he had felt that the family could be supported with the income from the "feelies" and other ceramics as well as his own artwork.
 Erni ran the business, weighed out the glaze components, while Rose did the craft and the art.
 Each year on their anniversary, Erni would give Rose a gift of a painting of the two of them or of Rose.
 In 1994, Rose was unnerved by Erni's anniversary painting, and in the following months, he wrote detailed instructions of how to take care of the business, and how he did things.
 On November 9, 1994, Erni died in his sleep, aged 80.